science-en-poche/yelandur/API.md

 }
 ```

 will update that subject's `occupation`.
-Any other fields included
+Any other fields included outside of
-included outside of the `data` object will be ignored, except if it is a
+the `data` object will be ignored, except if it is a `device_id` (see below).
-`device_id` (see below).
-Note that the actual data sent doesn't look
-like that, because of the signature (again, see the *Signing* section
+Note that the actual data sent doesn't look like that, because of the signature
-below for details on the signature format).
+(again, see the *Signing* section below for details on the signature format).

 For the second case, a `PUT
 /profiles/3aebea0ed232acb7b6f7f8c35b56ecf7989128c9d5a9ea52f3fd3f2669ea39f4`